6502/expr/README.md

     ((128 + sin(((x-320)*(x-320) + (y-240)*(y-240))*k)*127) ^
      (255 * ((floor(x/128)+floor(y/96)) & 1))) + random()*32-16

-the evaluation is 3-6 times slower than optimized C++ equivalent for the same.
+the evaluation is about 3 times slower than optimized C++ equivalent for the same.
 Currently there are no optimizations of any kind implemented.